 - Low Carb Huevos Rancheros with Chorizo

 The most difficult technique to master in preparing Keto Refried Beans is the blending process.
 Once you have softened the egg plant/zucchini cubes and chorizo in your skillet, the mixture is to be pureed in a blender.
 We usually like our Vitamix blender, but Joanie chose to use her Breville Food Processor for pulsing.
 This way she can control the consistency.
 Add a little water to make sure the mixture does not become too dry.
-Certainly, a good spatula on the sides of your food processor will come in handy in between pulses.
+Certainly, a good spatula for the sides of your food processor will come in handy in between pulses.
 This will make sure all of the mixture is blended.
 You will get the hang of it!
 Just check to get the basic consistency of refried beans.

 Follow us on Social Media – See the Latest Keto Products